An ordinary freshman year won't do.

 - Earned fewer than 25 semester hours of college credit to start GSU as a freshman

-- Unconditional admission is offered to students earning both an unweighted 2.75+ GPA and 19 or above on the ACT (composite, math, and English scores or SAT equivalent)
+- Unconditional admission is offered to students earning both an unweighted 2.75+ GPA and 19+ on the ACT (composite, math, and English scores) or SAT (980+ total score)

 - Conditional admission requires participation in Smart Start, a two-week tuition free program beginning before the start of the fall semester (schedule revised for spring admission)